mahaboobbasha638/Bootstrap3-Basics/Readme.md

 - On desktop we can align in the center label and textbox next to eachother
 - On mobile label and textbox one after the Other
 - "form-horzontal" will solve that purpose

 ## Validation Styles
-- We can show the validation state to the user
+- We can show the validation state to the user within the inputbox itself with color and icons
     - has-warning

             <div class="form-group has-warning">